-On the opera stage she has performed with Opera Tampa, Opera Delaware, Dicapo Opera, St. Petersburg Opera and others in repertoire including the title role in Carmen, Dido in Dido and Aeneas, Hansel in Hansel and Gretel, and Romeo in I Capuleti ed i Montecchi.
+On the opera stage she has performed with Maggio Musicale di Firenze, Opera Tampa, Opera Delaware, Dicapo Opera, St. Petersburg Opera, and others in repertoire including the title role in La Cenerentola, Rosina in Il barbiere di Siviglia, Hansel in Hansel and Gretel, and Romeo in I Capuleti ed i Montecchi.

 Also an accomplished concert artist, she has performed with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, Delaware Symphony Orchestra, Buffalo Philharmonic, Bach in Baltimore Concert Series and the Bay-Atlantic Symphony in solo orchestral works including Handel's Messiah, the Mozart Requiem, and the Bach B Minor Mass.